hrydgard/ppsspp-site/src/pages/contact.md

 Henrik's own company is [Millionth Line AB](https://www.millionthline.com).
 He used to work at [Embark Studios](https://www.embark-studios.com/) until recently.
-Before that he worked at NVIDIA, and previously [Soundtrack Your Brand](https://www.soundtrackyourbrand.com/)
+Before that he worked at NVIDIA, and previously [Soundtrack Your Brand](https://www.soundtrackyourbrand.com/).

-This website was built with [Docusaurus](https://docusaurus.io/) (with [https://github.com/hrydgard/ppsspp-site/](some modifications)).
+This website was built with [Docusaurus](https://docusaurus.io/) (with [some modifications](https://github.com/hrydgard/ppsspp-site/)).

 ## Twitter